goldbergyoni/javascript-testing-best-practices/readme-es.md

 <br/>

-### :clap:Doing It Right Example: spies are focused on testing the requirements but as a side-effect are unavoidably touching to the internals
+### :clap:Ejemplo de cómo hacerlo correctamente: spies are focused on testing the requirements but as a side-effect are unavoidably touching to the internals

 ```javascript
 it("When a valid product is about to be deleted, ensure an email is sent", async () => {